jpedro/jpedro.github.io/bash-dispatch.md

 ## Todos

-- Ignore everything after the first flag
+- Ignore everything after the first flag is found

+- Store the found flags

 - Think on the ambiguity between a valid value and a command.
 For
   example: should `repo` in `please list repo` be the `$1` value